orllewin/modularplay/README.md

 # Contributing

-This beast of a project (30k+ LOC) grew from a basic proof-of-concept where cables were dragged between a few modules and events propagated from one to another.
+This beast of a project (30k+ LOC) grew from a basic proof-of-concept where cables were dragged between a few modules and events propagated from one to another ([view the very first demo](./readme_assets/modular_play_first_demo.mp4) from May 2023).
 The original developer did/does not know Lua well which should be obvious to anyone browsing the code.

 Each module follows some basic conventions instead of having tight contracts/interfaces (which may or may not be possible in Lua, I have no idea, I was having too much fun building this thing and didn't think to learn Lua properly), when hunting the root cause of bugs 90% can be found in a bad implementation of some core ideas, most likely they fail to detach a cable properly when deleting an attached module leaving things in a broken state (a lot of bugs can be replicated by following steps reported by users that generally involve adding, then deleting, a certain module).